wangonya/wangonya.com/content/blog/ubuntu-23-04.md

 This is a big problem.
 Ubuntu released a new installer written in flutter and it just didn't work for me.

-It kept crashing in the middle of the setup process (before I actually got to the final install step), and when I finally got to the final step and clicked install, it just froze at 5%.
+It kept crashing in the middle of the setup process (before I actually got to the final install step), and when I finally got to the final step and clicked install, it froze at 5%.

 I tried multiple times and even downloaded an update for the installer.
 Same thing.

 Finally, I decided to go back to the website and download the legacy installer version - which worked fine.

 This should have been a huge red flag for me.
-I should have just given up on the whole thing the moment I had issues with the installer.
+I should have given up on the whole thing the moment I had issues with the installer.
 But oh well, I apparently had time to waste.

 This was a bad one.

-Everything else after this is just based on personal preference so not anything really wrong with Ubuntu itself.
+Everything else after this is based on personal preference so not anything really wrong with Ubuntu itself.

 ## 2. Huge window title bars